Nakedness and colonialism: Colonialism and skin color

 Both nakedness and skin color are markers of difference which combined or diverged in particular circumstances.
 Blackness was a factor in contact between cultures based upon a biblical interpretations that had been used historically by Europeans to explain the existence of black people.
-The modern concept of race as innate had begun to emerged in the 15th century with the establishment of a Christian kingdom in Spain, expelling the Jews and Muslims.
-There having been many converts, but lineage became the test of inclusion in the kingdom rather than profession of faith.
+The modern concept of race as innate had begun to emerge in the 15th century with the establishment of a Christian kingdom in Spain, expelling the Jews and Muslims.
+Although there had been many converts, lineage became the test of inclusion in the kingdom rather than profession of faith.
 As the natural sciences developed, humans were divided into groups based upon additional characteristics such as facial features and hair texture, not by skin tone alone.

 Some Indigenous peoples have skin no darker than that of Southern Europeans, or among workers tanned by the sun, thus their nakedness was interpreted as being of low status.
 In combination with nakedness, the darker skin and other superficial differences in African and Australian peoples could be interpreted as their being less than human.
 Another contributing factor was the assumption, with or without cause, that Indigenous peoples were also dirty, the addition of public and private baths in the 19th century having made Europeans conscious of the benefits of good hygiene.
 However, anthropologists have noted that many non-Western societies have elaborate rituals of bathing and purification.

 The Indigenous people of the Americas did not fit easily into existing categories.
 Columbus noted that they were physically attractive, with "fine bodies and handsome faces" but entirely lacking in clothing or other signs of human culture.
 Amerigo Vespucci found danger of seduction in the beauty of native women.
-The historical ambivalence of Europeans toward nudity lead to alternative views of natives as innocent or sinful.
+The historical ambivalence of Europeans toward nudity led to alternative views of natives as innocent or sinful.
 Conceptions of the naked savage prevailed, the concept of the noble savage failing to serve the purposes of colonial control.

-In the Pacific islands, where colonization occurred later in the era, the darker skin of natives became a garment.
-The lack of clothing, in particular women not covering their breasts, was no longer noticed by some Europeans after a time of adjustment.
+In the Pacific Islands, where colonization occurred later in the era, the darker skin of natives became a garment.
+The lack of clothing, in particular, women not covering their breasts, was no longer noticed by some Europeans after a time of adjustment.